How can I recognize a bird of prey?

 - Carefully contain the bird.
 Safety First – Use thick gloves, such as welders gloves, to protect yourself from the bird’s talons and beak.
 A thick towel can also be useful for some species.
 These birds can be dangerous.
 It’s best to call for advice before proceeding in an unsafe manner.

 - Secure the raptor in the box – close the lid securely, cover the box with a towel, and place the box in a warm, quiet area.
+At the very least, place a box or laundry basket over the bird so it can’t disappear.

 - Do not offer food or water – this can kill an injured or ill bird.